129 Stuckey Building UGA Griffin Campus

 |American Council on Consumer Interests||Board member||2015-17||Membership Committee chair|

-Dr. Sophia T. Anong is an Assistant Professor and Graduate Faculty in the Department of Financial Planning, Housing, and Consumer Economics at the University of Georgia.
+Dr. Sophia T. Chiremba Anong is an Associate Professor and Graduate Faculty in the Department of Financial Planning, Housing, and Consumer Economics at the University of Georgia.
 She earned her Ph.D. and M.S. at Purdue University.
 She has a 50:50 teaching and research appointment.
-Her research interests include mobile finance in African countries and the intersection between health status and personal finance.

 She has published in the Journal of Consumer Affairs, Journal of Financial Counseling and Planning, Family and Consumer Science Research Journal, the International Journal of Consumer Studies, the International Journal of Home Economics, the Handbook of Consumer Finance Research, and the U.S. Bureau of Labor Statistics’ Compensation and Working Conditions now Monthly Labor Review.
-Her collaborators include graduate and undergraduate researchers who are mentored to collect primary data or analyze large complex national datasets such as the Survey of Consumer Finances, Medical Expenditure Panel Survey, or the National Health Interview Study.
+She has mentored and collaborated with faculty, graduate, and undergraduate students to collect primary data in the U.S. and in Africa, or analyze large complex national datasets such as the Survey of Consumer Finances, the National Financial Capability Study, the National Health Interview Survey, and the FDIC National Surveys of Unbanked and Underbanked Households.
+She has completed qualitative inquiries through two fellowships to examine mobile money use by rural and urban users in eastern Zimbabwe, and institutional adoption of mobile payment of tuition by a university in southwest Cameroon.